iwdgo/testingfiles/README.md

 When comparison fails, a file is created with `got_` prefix from the byte where the first difference appeared.
 No further check on the file is done.

-When running your tests for the first time, test will fail as not `want` file is usuablly available.
+When running tests for the first time, they might fail as no `want` file is usually available.
 The produced `got` file can be renamed into a `want` file to have a second successful run.

 ### Offline test